 - Black Pepper: ideally freshly ground

-Making perfect fondant potatoes is as straightforward as starting them in a heavy skillet and finishing them in the oven, but there are a few things to consider.
+Making perfect fondant potatoes is as straightforward as starting them in a heavy skillet and finishing them in the oven, but the method matters here.
+And so does the type of potato.

 Russet potatoes are commonly used for these, but there's a better way.
 Russets are so starchy that you need to soak them beforehand.
 Using Yukon Gold potatoes solves this problem.
-They stike the perfect balance between starchy and waxy, so you can cook them without soaking.
-For a traditional look, I chose to peel mine, but that's optional.
-The skins are so thin that you'll barely notice them, so leave them intact if you prefer.
+They strike the perfect balance between starchy and waxy, so you can cook them without soaking.
+(For a traditional look, I chose to peel mine, but that's optional.
+The skins are so thin that you'll barely notice them, so leave them intact if you prefer.)

-Then there's the butter because what would these potatoes be without it?
+Butter is an essential flavor in classic pommes de terre fondantes.
 But the problem with butter is that it burns easily, if you don't clarify it first.
-That's why we brown these in high heat avocado oil before adding the butter.
+That's why some recipes include that step.
+In this recipe, you'll brown the potatoes in high heat avocado oil before adding the butter.
 It works beautifully and skips the added step of making clarified butter.

 - I've called for sprigs of both fresh rosemary and fresh thyme, but you can use one or the other if you prefer.

 - If you're a garlic lover, add more lightly smashed cloves.
 They get buttery soft and deeply flavorful.
-Serve them with the potatoes or enjoy them yourself!
+Serve them with the potatoes or enjoy them yourself as a cook's treat!

 What goes well with Fondant Potatoes?